tony--/apache-blog-posts/2014-06-05-plugins-release.md

 * CB-6812 Add license
 * CB-6491 add CONTRIBUTING.md
 * CB-6264 minor formatting issue
-* Update docs with recent **WP** changes, remove 'clear' from the loist of named colors in documentation
+* Update docs with recent **WP** changes, remove 'clear' from the list of named colors in documentation
 * CB-6513 - Statusbar plugin for Android is not compiling

 `org.apache.cordova.vibration@0.3.9`